AlrightErin27/express-sequelize-creatures/README.md

 **Hint 2 :** `bulkCreate()` works great with an array of data

+Make sure that when you're finished, you can see the new prehistoric creatures inside of your `psql` database!

 ## 3. Create the following routes:

 | VERB | URL | Action (CRUD) | Description |